Melclic/intersectomics/README.md

 ## Final Results

-The result is a set of **concordant communities**—biomolecules across different omics layers that behave similarly over time or conditions.
+Each community represents a group of biomolecules with shared trends across layers.
+These may be:

+- **Concordant**: Biomolecules change in the same direction
+- **Discordant**: Biomolecules show opposing trends

 <p align="center">
   <img width="500" alt="result" src="https://github.com/Melclic/intersectomics/assets/4260862/1495f700-da58-4d75-8347-1d43ba1d10bd">
 </p>

-> **Note:** Detection of **discordant** communities (e.g., genes increasing while proteins decrease) is not currently supported, but is planned for future versions.
+Use visualization tools to evaluate and annotate the nature of each cluster.

 ---

+## Notebooks

+A complete example demonstrating the full pipeline, including data loading, correlation, graph construction, and visualization, can be found at:

+`notebooks/run_example.ipynb`

+---

 ## Inspiration

-IntersectOmics is inspired by the work of [Nikolay Oskolkov](https://github.com/NikolayOskolkov) on [UMAPDataIntegration](https://github.com/NikolayOskolkov/UMAPDataIntegration), with key extensions for:
+IntersectOmics is inspired by [Nikolay Oskolkov](https://github.com/NikolayOskolkov)’s [UMAPDataIntegration](https://github.com/NikolayOskolkov/UMAPDataIntegration), with major additions including:

-- Time series data
+- Support for time series data
-- Replicate-aware correlation
+- Bootstrap-based correlation with replicates
-- Graph intersection
+- Cross-layer graph intersection
-- Concordant community analysis
+- Discovery of both concordant and discordant multi-omics communities